Women's suffrage: Before the 19th century

 The first independent country to introduce women's suffrage was arguably Sweden.
 In Sweden, conditional women's suffrage was in effect during the Age of Liberty (1718–1772).

 In 1756, Lydia Taft became the first legal woman voter in colonial America.
 This occurred under British rule in the Massachusetts Colony.
 In a New England town meeting in Uxbridge, Massachusetts, she voted on at least three occasions.
-Unmarried white women who owned property could vote in New Jersey from 1776 to 1807.